-Automation offers pharma companies many potential opportunities to reduce the cost of developing their drug products and to create efficiencies in trial management that can reduce the overall length of their trial.
+Automation offers pharma companies many potential opportunities to reduce the cost of developing their drug products and to create efficiencies in trial management that can reduce the overall length of their trial

-Introducing automation in equipment and processes for the manufacturing, packaging and management of clinical trials – or indeed, working with contract partners that have already implemented automation – can also help to expediate the scale-up to commercialization post-launch.
+Introducing automation in equipment and processes for the manufacturing, packaging and management of clinical trials – or indeed, working with contract partners that have already implemented automation – can also help to expedite the scale-up to commercialization post-launch.

 Sharp has implemented automated processes throughout its clinical services to deliver more efficient, flexible and secure services to its clients.